basisproject/paper/src/03-regions.md

 All accounting happens through Conductor, allowing detailed information on costs of running the company.
 This makes it easy to offer services at-cost (or some percentage of cost, with the region subsidizing the difference).
 It also allows ultimate transparency: any regional member can view the accounting of any regionally-operated company.

-Members of the region can appoint a director for each regional company.
+Members of the region can appoint a board of directors for each regional company.
 So while regionally-operated companies are not beholden to the rule of profit, they will still be accountable to members of the region (and as such will still strive to minimize costs).

 Regionally-operated companies are not necessarily restricted to regional members.
 For instance, if a region has excess space in an apartment complex, it may rent out the rooms to non-regional members at market rate (instead of at-cost).
 Of course, when the market-rate tenants find out their neighbors are paying significantly lower rents, they may decide to become members.